Tag: Jim Shannon

 Jim Shannon – 2016 Parliamentary Question to the Department of Health

-To ask the Secretary of State for Transport, what discussions he has had with motor vehicle insurance companies on reducing the level of insurance premiums.
+To ask the Secretary of State for Health, what discussions he has had with the Royal College of Nursing on the use of nirolumab and ipilimumab to treat skin cancer.

 • Jim Shannon – 2016 Parliamentary Question to the Department of Health